 Master's in Information Systems Management: Degree Overview

+Students with a bachelor's degree, business coursework and knowledge of various programming languages should consider a master's program in information systems management.
+Students can focus on information security or business analytics.
 This degree encompasses courses in business strategy, software and systems design and system analysis.
-Courses will also include:
+Courses will include:

 - Data management